-briancox2 writes "A change in permissions requires you to approved Google Maps to have the right to disconnect you from and connect you to the Wi-Fi networks of Google's choice.
+briancox2 writes: A change in permissions requires you to approved Google Maps to have the right to disconnect you from and connect you to the Wi-Fi networks of Google's choice.
 Given that there is no settings change which can disable this "feature" and no description of why this would be needed in the description of what's new with this update, it's unclear how this will benefit users and when it will be used.

-briancox2 writes "Technology for the next generation of mobile internet connectivity being developed by Samsung promises download speeds that will WOW you.
+briancox2 writes: Technology for the next generation of mobile internet connectivity being developed by Samsung promises download speeds that will WOW you.
 Samsung has claimed that the new technology can download HD movies in seconds.
 Representatives believe this technology will be available within 7 years.
 Internet use will mean something completely different in 2020 with data transfer speeds that can provide you with any software package, OS distro or complete TV series while you tie your shoes.

-briancox2 writes "Of course, being a question, the answer to the title of this story is "no".
+briancox2 writes: Of course, being a question, the answer to the title of this story is "no".
 But a developer has been playing with the Inspector Tool, which allows you to graphically see the DOM structure in 3D, to design 3D objects.
 While this is only a proof of concept, it does indicate some very fun possibilities.
 Now the question is, when will someone create that Firefox Add-on that allows us to design the objects in 3D as well?

-briancox2 writes "Move over DMCA.
+briancox2 writes: Move over DMCA.
 If you thought purchasing something shouldn't come with restrictions on what you can do with it, Google has taken it another step.
 Google is requiring people who purchase the first Google Glass.
 There's no word yet whether they are requiring you to keep them in your possession at all times, though it's unclear how else you can avoid breaking the terms of service if you have friends or family that like to borrow things you own.

-briancox2 writes "Members of the media and the public will not be able to watch the House Intelligence Committee's markup next week of a controversial cybersecurity bill, the Cyber Intelligence Sharing and Protection Act (CISPA).
+briancox2 writes: Members of the media and the public will not be able to watch the House Intelligence Committee's markup next week of a controversial cybersecurity bill, the Cyber Intelligence Sharing and Protection Act (CISPA).